grolig/pv281/slides/10-wasm.md

 ---

-# Attributes `key` and `ref`
+# `key` and `ref` attributes

 `key` works similarly to keys in React.
-It helps Yew determine which elements need to be re-rendered by uniquely describing the element (when rendering lists of elements / components).
+It helps Yew **determine which elements need to be re-rendered** by uniquely describing the element, e.g. when rendering lists of elements / components.

-`ref` is used to manipulate the DOM element directly.
+`ref` is **used to manipulate the DOM element directly**.
 This is useful if we want to embed JS library to our WASM project and modify the DOM element from JS and WASM.

 ---